appanp/software-dev/01_terminology.md

 **Kubernetes**: An open-source container orchestration system for automating the deployment, scaling, and management of containerized applications.

 **OWASP**: The Open Web Application Security Project, an organization dedicated to improving the security of web applications.

+**OWASP Top 10**: The Open Web Application Security Project (OWASP) publishes an annual list of the top ten most critical web application security risks.
+DAST tools are used to identify vulnerabilities that can be exploited by attackers and prevent attacks on web applications, mobile apps and APIs.

+- Gartner predicts that by 2027, 30% of large global enterprises will use OWASP Top 10 as part of their security testing processes.

 **Pair Programming**: A programming technique in which two developers work together on a single task, sharing their screens and keyboards.